wwxriyy/CubeRobot/readme.md

 ### 5. Open the web panel

-Open the IP address shown in the Serial Monitor in your browser.

-Example:

-    192.168.0.120
+Open the index.html file after connecting the robot to wifi.

 You can now control: